Pokémon Crystal: Legacy

 Retrospective reviews of Crystal have praised the game as one of the best titles in the Pokémon franchise.
 Darryn Bonthuys of GameSpot stated Crystal was "the definitive Pokémon game of the Game Boy era" and one of the best Game Boy Color titles, highlighting its "revolutionary" animations and story.
-Chris Tapsell of Eurogamer praised Crystal as "the best Pokémon game" due to its "peerless artistry", the and "quaint, restricted painterly presentation" of its animations.
+Chris Tapsell of Eurogamer praised Crystal as "the best Pokémon game" due to its "peerless artistry", and the "quaint, restricted painterly presentation" of its animations.
 Arjun Joshi of Nintendo Life remarked that Crystal "(added) even more life to an already vibrant game", praising the game's animations and "captivating and memorable" additions to the game's plot.

 Many reviewers have also observed that Crystal pioneered features that would become standard in successive Pokémon games, including the pattern of an enhanced version following the release of the primary games in a generation, the selection of the player character's gender, an overarching narrative featuring chosen one themes, and the inclusion of a Battle Tower feature.
 Tomas Franzese of Dual Shockers notes that the game was important in establishing "multiple precedents" for the series and its future direction.
 Nintendo Power commented that whilst the innovation of the Mobile Adapter GB was confined to the Japanese market, its design also served as a major influence for portable networking features of later Nintendo products, including the Game Boy Advance Wireless Adapter and Nintendo DS.

 Some writers have also expressed that Crystal assisted the franchise to maintain appeal during a transitional period.
 Arana Judith of Well Played characterised Crystal as the end point of the original vision and design for the franchise due the end of the Game Boy Color life cycle and the increasing fatigue with Pokémon in popular culture.
 This fatigue was reflected by contemporary critics who had predicted that Crystal arrived at a waning point of interest in the franchise.
 Judith wrote that whilst Ruby and Sapphire would reinforce the longevity of the series, the game was released in the context of the general public "seeing Pokémon merchandise fade from shelves" suggesting that "the Pokémania that had swept those last years of the 20th century was truly on its way out".
 Rhiannon Bevan of TechRaptor considered the game's additions were bold and laid the groundwork for what allowed the series to retain enduring popularity.